JoshuaPiinRueyPan/StatoilCompetition/README.md

 2. opencv

 ## Architecture
-   To avoid the conflict between users, this package use the following architecture:
+   To avoid the conflicts between users, this package has the following architecture:
-1. The Train.py has fixed procedures and some customized settings can be editted in settings/TrainingSettings.py in which will be ignored by Git so that the user will not get conflict if they both editted certain variables.
+1. The Train.py has fixed procedures and some customized settings can be adjusted in settings/TrainingSettings.py in which will be ignored by Git so that the user will not get conflict if they both edit certain variables.

 2. The Train.py will train the IceNet in src/IceNet.py.
 For the Statoil Iceberg Competition, the input and the loss layer is fixed.
-Therefore, we only need to change the net body (called the Subnet here) and make sure it return a tensor with the shape (batchSize, numberOfCategories).
+Therefore, the architecture of IceNet can be fixed.
+We only need to customize its net body (called the Subnet here) in which you can define network such as AlexNet or ResNet like architecture.
+And make sure it return a tensor as the shape (batchSize, numberOfCategories).

 3. The src/IceNet.py will call SubnetFactory in settings/SubnetSettings.py.
 If you want to change the subnet, you simply just return which subnet you want.